vivianneyee/Middle-School-Management-App/README.md

 - update and add new tasks for current sprint
 - discuss sprint 3 (retrospective)

+04-02-2023
+- worked on fixing issues after merging frontend and backend to main
+- discussed next steps and what to have done by presentation

 ## Sprints
 #### Winter Semester 2023
 | Sprint | Start Date | End Date |